werf/werf/docs/_includes/documentation/reference/cli/werf_cleanup.md

             Indicate what the command would do without actually doing that (default $WERF_DRY_RUN) --env=''
             Use specified environment (default $WERF_ENV)
-      --home-dir=''
+      --git-work-tree=''
+            Use specified git work tree dir (default $WERF_WORK_TREE or lookup for directory that
+            contains .git in the current or parent directories) --home-dir=''
             Use specified dir to store werf cache files and dirs (default $WERF_HOME or ~/.werf) --insecure-registry=false